theHostileNegotiator/KWBandage/PatchNotes.md

 5. Railgun distortion effect override each other.
 Therefore if more than one railgun module is firing, only the latest shot will have a distortion effect.
 	* Added new Weapons, Laser Draws and Laser States.
 #### Orca
-1. When playing with Low LOD settings, Wings and Sensor Pod subobject is missing
+1. When playing with Low LOD settings, Wings and Sensor Pod subobjects are missing
 	* Fixed subobject bone reference for Sonic Cannon.
-In the Hierarchy system, the Sonic Cannon Mesh reference Bone is the parent of the subobjects of the Wings and Sensor Pod.
+In the Skeleton, the Sonic Cannon Mesh reference Bone is the parent of the subobjects of the Wings and Sensor Pod.
 Since it is Hidden, any mesh referencing child Bones will also be hidden
 #### Hammerhead
 1. Will not prioritise infantry over other units
 	* Changed Weapon Category from NONE to GUN